Destin–Fort Walton Beach Airport: History

-1998: AirTran Airways was serving the airport at this time with jet service.
+AirTran Airways was serving the airport with jet service in 1998.
 According to the August 1, 1998 AirTran system timetable, two nonstop flights a day were operated to Atlanta with direct, one stop service once a day to Washington, D.C.
 Dulles Airport.
 AirTran operated McDonnell Douglas DC-9-30 jetliners into VPS.
 However, by the end of 2001, AirTran had ceased all service into the airport after commencing service to Pensacola.

-November 2004: The current Northwest Florida Regional Airport opened its doors following an expansion with more parking, a larger aircraft parking apron, a second parallel taxiway, landscaping and a new 110000 sqft passenger terminal.
+The current Northwest Florida Regional Airport opened its doors in November 2004 following an expansion with more parking, a larger aircraft parking apron, a second parallel taxiway, landscaping and a new 110000 sqft passenger terminal.

-January 2010: Delta Air Lines completed its merger with Northwest Airlines on January 31, 2010.
+Delta Air Lines completed its merger with Northwest Airlines on January 31, 2010.
 Delta then scaled back the Northwest hub operation in Memphis, and service between VPS and MEM was discontinued in favor of nonstop flights to Delta's hub in Atlanta.